msangel/msangel.github.io/_drafts/2022-9-06-apache-commons-scxml.md

 ### Definitions
-State machine -  is a mathematical model of computation ([wiki](https://en.wikipedia.org/wiki/Finite-state_machine)) Pushdown automaton - a kind of state machine with stacked memory, when automate operate with memory of it's stack, but also can exit stack level, or enter into new.
-Computional model of computer languages interpretters and VM(and also physical ones) based on this.
-Not a subject of this post, just for general knowing.
+**State machine** -  is a mathematical model of computation ([wiki](https://en.wikipedia.org/wiki/Finite-state_machine)) **Pushdown automaton** - a kind of state machine with stacked memory, when automated operates with the memory of its stack, but also can exit stack level, or enter into new.
+A computational model of computer language interpreters and VM(and also physical ones) is based on this.
+Not a subject of this post, just for general knowledge. ([wiki](https://en.wikipedia.org/wiki/Pushdown_automaton))
 business rules engine
 workflow engine
 scxml